Cavaquinhos from Brazil and Portugal--for sale

 Cavaquinhos originally came from Continental Portugal where they had a number of names (Braquinha, Machete, Cavaquinho de Lisboa, Cavaquinho de Braga, etc.)

-The Cavaquinho Brasileiro (Brazilian Cavaquinho) has a larger body and a stronger sound because its strings are tuned to higher tension.
+The Cavaquinho Brasileiro (Brazilian Cavaquinho) has a larger body and a stronger sound than the Portuguese version because its strings are tuned to higher tension.
 They are used in Choros, and Sambas from Brazil and Mornas from Cape Verde.
 The Brazilian Cavaquinho is tuned e, b, g, d or d, b, g, d (4th to 1st).
 Typically the string length is 340mm

 Please inquire by email about particulars: firstname.lastname@example.org